 Spring is upon us and with the increase in pollen and other allergens, those horses with prior respiratory allergies can flare, creating a life of misery for them and their owners.
-Respiratory conditions impact a large percentage of horse community, contributing to health problems ranging from poor performance to complete debilitation.
-Chronic obstructive pulmonary disease (COPD) is one of the most common respiratory conditions affecting the horse, which can be frustrating to manage.
-Just like other health conditions in the horse, the more we know and the earlier we intervene, often the prognosis is improved and management made easier. (more…)
+Respiratory conditions impact a large percentage of horses, contributing to health problems ranging from poor performance to complete debilitation.
+Chronic obstructive pulmonary disease is one of the most common respiratory conditions affecting the horse, which can be frustrating to manage.
+Just like other health conditions, the more we know and the earlier we intervene, often the prognosis is improved and management made easier.

 As a veterinarian, I have to confess that after almost 20 years of clinical practice, I failed many of my patients due to lack of knowledge about proper nutrition.
 Being a student in veterinary school, honestly, there was not much focus on nutrition.
 In some courses, there was mention of various nutrients, but not much pressure to use the diet as a tool to aid in disease management and recovery.
 The good news is that after all of those years, I did ‘wake up’ and realize the importance and today, my approaches are much different for myself, our pets and those horses that I have contact with on a daily basis.
 It wasn’t always this way and I discover more each day, which can be exciting!